bash0/cewe2pdf/README.md

 Go to the directory where cewe2pdf is installed and create a text file there with filname ``cewe_folder.txt`` and use a text editor to write the installation directory of the CEWE software into the text file.
 Example
-if you have the software branded for the company DM, called "dm-Fotowelt", then this path will be:
+if you have the software branded for the company DM, called "dm-Fotowelt", then the file ``cewe_folder.txt`` should contain:
 ```
 C:\Program Files\dm\dm-Fotowelt\dm-Fotowelt.exe
 ```